-- a. prevent access to the watercourse by construction activities, except as approved by government agencies having jurisdiction; - b. preserve and restore the watercourse to natural condition, including the planting and retaining of vegetation and trees, in order to preserve, protect, restore or enhance fish habitat or riparian areas, control drainage or erosion, or protect banks; and - c. ensure the environmental site plan complies with provisions of the B.C.
+- SE3.
+Where the development site contains or is adjacent to a natural watercourse - a. prevent access to the watercourse by construction activities, except as approved by government agencies having jurisdiction; - b. preserve and restore the watercourse to natural condition, including the planting and retaining of vegetation and trees to preserve and protect fish habitat and riparian areas, control drainage and erosion and protect banks; and - c. ensure the environmental site plan complies with provisions of the B.C.
 Water Sustainability Act, Canada Fisheries Act and B.C.
+Riparian Areas Protection Regulation.
-Riparian Areas Protection Regulation. - SE4.
-Design and implement a sediment and erosion control plan to protect sensitive ecosystems from silt smothering of low plant growth where land disturbance is planned or likely.

-- SE5.
-Where utilities, servicing and infrastructure are required near sensitive ecosystems - a. locate these works within sensitive ecosystem areas and associated buffers only where the installation is necessary, such as essential public roads, utilities, public works, pathways, and creek or ecosystem restoration or protection areas or where there is no other physical alternative, in the determination of the local government; - b. manage construction to avoid adverse effects on sensitive ecosystem functions and conditions; - c. locate and design installations through the environmental site plan so that sensitive ecosystems can be maintained when adjacent lands are developed; and - d. restore and enhance any disturbed sensitive ecosystems to maintain previously existing natural conditions and functions of the sensitive ecosystem. - SE6.
-Use only native plant species where development occurs within or adjacent to a sensitive ecosystem, and avoid the use of invasive plant species. - SE7.
+- SE4.
+Design and implement a sediment and erosion control plan to protect sensitive ecosystems from silt smothering of low-growing plants where land disturbance is planned or likely. - SE5.
+Where utilities, servicing and infrastructure are required near sensitive ecosystems - a. locate these works within sensitive ecosystem areas and associated buffers only where the installation is necessary, such as essential public roads, utilities, public works and pathways, and where there is no other physical alternative, by the determination of the local government; - b. manage construction to avoid adverse effects on sensitive ecosystem functions and conditions: - c. locate and design installations through the environmental site plan so that sensitive ecosystems can be maintained when adjacent lands are developed; and - d. restore and enhance any disturbed sensitive ecosystems to maintain previously existing natural conditions and functions of the sensitive ecosystem. - SE6.
+Use only native plant species where development occurs within or adjacent to a sensitive ecosystem, and do not use invasive plant species as identified by the Invasive Species Council of BC. - SE7.
 Create and implement a plan to control the introduction or spread of invasive plant species.
 This plan may include removal of invasive species by hand clearing, pruning, mowing, excavation or other appropriate method.
-Disturbed sites should be planted with appropriate native species. - SE8.
-Avoid development activities in areas that would disturb wildlife during spring nesting and breeding seasons.
-Ensure that wildlife agencies are consulted as necessary to determine the best times and practices for development. - SE9.
+Disturbed sites are to be planted with appropriate native species. - SE8.
+Avoid development activities in areas that would disturb wildlife during nesting and breeding seasons.
+Ensure that wildlife agencies and experts are consulted as necessary to determine the best times and practices for development.

+- SE9.
 Minimize activities that disturb wildlife, compact or expose soils, or damage native vegetation, such as intensive recreation and livestock grazing.
-Where such activities are unavoidable, use designs that minimize road and other public access to sensitive and important ecosystems. - SE10.
+Where such activities are unavoidable, use designs that avoid public and livestock access to sensitive and important ecosystems (e.g., via roads and trails). - SE10.
 Minimize the presence of trails and other crossings within environmentally sensitive areas or sensitive ecosystems.
-Where they are required, they should be aligned to - a. provide the least intrusive and disruptive route to viewing areas; - b. avoid areas with high soil compaction or erosion potential; - c. avoid sensitive or rare vegetation; and - d. prevent intrusion into wet areas including seepage sites and wetlands.
+Where they are required, they should be designed to - a. be as narrow as possible; - b. not impact natural hydrological processes (i.e., water flows and drainage pathways) - c. provide the least intrusive and disruptive route to viewing areas; - d. avoid areas with high erosion potential; - e. ensure adequate drainage; - f. avoid sensitive or rare vegetation; and - g. prevent intrusion into wet areas including seepage sites and wetlands.